 If it is starting to feel tense or stressful, take a breath and try to change the dynamic.
 This could be through a fun question or game (we share these conversation starters and games in our newsletter each week.
-Sign up for a sample meal plan and our newsletter list here.).
+Sign up for a sample meal plan and our newsletter list here or check out our post on fun games to play at the dinner table).
 Or it could be by playing music or just changing the subject.

 They aren’t trying to hurt your feelings or be rude: they are just struggling to make sense of something that’s challenging for them and sometimes for you too.

-If you think you and your family could benefit from relieving the stress associated with dinnertime decision-making and from weekly menus with family-friendly meals, give The Scramble a try with our two-week free trial, plus you’ll also have access to our six-part video series, Simplify with The Scramble, which will offer you even more tips and techniques to relieve tensions at the table.
+If you think you and your family could benefit from relieving the stress associated with dinnertime decision-making, give The Scramble a try with our free trial, plus you’ll also have access to our six-part video series, Simplify with The Scramble, which will offer you even more tips and techniques to relieve tensions at the table.

 Do you have ways to shift the dynamic when your kid doesn’t love the dinner you made?
-Share your ideas in the comments!
+I’d love to hear your ideas on what to do when your kids hate dinner in the comments!